CenterForOpenScience/COSDev/docs/osf/addons.rst

 Addon cookiecutter
 ------------------

-The Cookie cutter is designed to get you started with a new addon by filling out standard information and using boilerplate code to connect your add on.
+While this should not be used when creating your first add-on, the Cookie cutter is designed to get you started with a new addon by filling out standard information and using boilerplate code to connect your add on.

 Install Cookiecutter